 So, for beginners, this is a great entry-level course for basic photo editing.
 For people with prior experience in digital art, the content serves as a solid introduction to the layout of Photoshop.
 With your expertise from other digital art software, you will move forward to more advanced features in no time.

 As with the previous Skillshare course we listed, the possibility of free enrollment is also of huge benefit.
-Just make sure to use the 2-month free trial code and you’re all set for taking your first Photoshop course.
+Just make sure to use the 30-day free trial code and you’re all set for taking your first Photoshop course.

 Best ways to learn Photoshop online